golang/proposal/design/generics-implementation-dictionaries.md

 When we generate code for a generic function, we will generate only a single chunk of assembly for that function.
 It will take as an argument a _dictionary_, which is a set of information describing the concrete types that the parameterized types take on.
 It includes the concrete types themselves, of course, but also derived information as we will see below.

 A counter-proposal would generate a different chunk of assembly for each instantiation and not require dictionaries - see the [Generics Implementation - Stenciling](https://go.googlesource.com/proposal/+/refs/heads/master/design/generics-implementation-stenciling.md) proposal.
+The [Generics Implementation - GC Shape Stenciling](https://go.googlesource.com/proposal/+/refs/heads/master/design/generics-implementation-gcshape.md) proposal is a hybrid of that proposal and this one.

 The most important feature of a dictionary is that it is compile-time computeable.
 All dictionaries will reside in the read-only data section, and will be passed around by reference.
 Anything they reference (types, other dictionaries, etc.) must also be in the read-only or code data sections.